stelligent/deploy-button/README.md

 CodePipeline supports Manual Approval actions that allow you to put manual gates in your pipeline.
 IoT Buttons allow you to have a real world button hooked up to a Lambda function.
 This project configures your IoT button to approve (or reject) your CodePipeline manual approval steps.

+*This is currently a work in progress; nothing actually is working right now.*

 What's in the box
 ------